Essential Types of Email Marketing Strategies for Growth

 Try to figure out why these subscribers might have tuned out.
 You could send an email asking for their feedback, highlighting some of the great content or offers they've missed, or providing a special incentive to encourage them to come back.
 Sometimes, a simple "Are we still a good fit for your inbox?" can prompt action.
 These campaigns are also an excellent way to practice good email list hygiene, helping you identify and remove genuinely inactive contacts.

-6. Lead Nurturing Emails: Guide Prospects to Conversion
+6. Lead Nurturing Emails: Turn Prospects into Customers

 Lead nurturing emails are all about building relationships and gently guiding potential customers through your sales funnel.
 This strategy involves sending "a series of messages designed to guide prospects through the sales funnel."
 What makes them particularly effective is that "they are timely, automated, and targeted, making them an effective way to convert leads into customers."